Reactive and Proactive Hazard Identification and Risk Assessment

 - Implementing appropriate control and recovery measures.

-Aviation hazard identification and risk assessment is performed both reactively and proactively.
+Aviation hazard identification and risk assessment are performed both reactively and proactively.
 New companies will naturally conduct a proactive hazard analysis exercise before commencing operations.
 Afterward, new hazards will be identified as operations are conducted.

 Many safety managers have a problem determining what is a hazard and what is a risk.
 So let's tackle this before we get too involved in describing how to identify hazards and assess risks in an aviation safety management system (SMS).